VDI - Virtual Windows Desktop for Students

 Why Use VDI

 VDI, Virtual Desktop Infrastructure, creates a secure connection between your remote computer and a virtual Windows machine that has the Engineering lab software load.
 Use VDI if you want to work on class projects that require software such as MATLAB, Maple, and Mathematica.
 You can load the VMWare View client, which runs VDI, onto Windows and Macintosh computers as well as mobile devices.

 The Linux laptops used in 2217, 2229, and 3505 SC have the Linux View client installed so that a Windows lab load is available from those computers.

 Select the Horizon Client

 Part of the installation process is the opportunity to name the default View Connection Server.
-Use vdi.engineering.uiowa.edu as illustrated below.
+Use vdi-ecs.engineering.uiowa.edu as illustrated below.

 Follow the prompts to install it as you want.

 After installation and restarting your computer, run the View client.
 If you did not set the default View Connection server, use vdi.engineering.uiowa.edu to get to the Engineering lab load.
 When prompted to log in, use your Engineering account ID and password.
-Select to run the Fall 2011 Lab Load, as shown, and Connect.
+For most classes select the ECS Lab Load and Connect.

 Once the connection has been established, you will have a virtual Windows lab load of software.